 Associate Sponsor (1)

-The firm employs over 3000 people worldwide, including around 1500 lawyers and 400 partners.
-The firm’s international footprint encompasses seven offices across Asia Pacific, two offices in the Middle East, five offices in continental Europe and one in Africa.
-The firm also has comprehensive coverage across each of the UK’s three legal jurisdictions.
+The firm employs over 3000 people worldwide, including over 1500 lawyers and over 400 partners.
+The firm's international footprint encompasses seven offices across Asia-Pacific, two offices in the Middle East, six offices in continental Europe and one in Africa.
+The firm also has comprehensive coverage across each of the UK's three legal jurisdictions.

 Supporting Partners (1)